Skip to main content

 Installing Durable Workflow

-Drop the @alpha once 2.0.0 is tagged stable on Packagist.
-See the compatibility and release-authority contract for the platform-wide stability rules; the @alpha Composer flag is the prerelease ramp for the workflow package's 2.0.0 cut and does not change the stability of any other published surface.
+Switch to a normal stable constraint such as durable-workflow/workflow:^2.0 only after 2.0.0 is tagged stable on Packagist and the documented 2.0 cutover is authorized.
+See the compatibility and release-authority contract for the platform-wide stability rules; the prerelease suffix on the Composer pin applies only to package install resolution and does not change the stability of any other published surface.

 The package auto-loads its migrations, so a normal migrate run is enough after install: